OpenDSA/OpenDSA/RST/source/Sorting/BinSort.rst

 This version of Binsort can sort any collection of records whose key values fall in the range from 0 to ``MaxKeyValue``.

+.. inlineav:: BinsortCON2 ss
+   :output: show

 The total work required is simply that needed to place each record into the appropriate bin and then take all of the records out of the bins.
 Thus, we need to process each record twice, for :math:`\Theta(n)` work.

-.. inlineav:: BinsortCON2 ss
-   :output: show

-Does that really make sense?
+Does that cost analysis really make sense?
-Actually, that last statement is **wrong**, because there is a crucial oversight in this analysis.
+Actually, that last statement is **wrong**, because it neglects a crucial observation.
 Taking all of the records out of the bins requires Binsort to look at every bin to see if it contains a record.
 Thus, the algorithm must process ``MaxKeyValue`` bins,